folsomcp/specpolFlow/docs-jb/Tutorials/2-Normalizing_Tutorial.md

 :align: center
 ```

-In the bottom left corner there are the conventional commands that allow you to navigate this python interface (panning, zooming, returning to default, saving).
+In the bottom left corner, there  are the conventional commands that allow you to navigate this python interface (panning, zooming, returning to default, saving).
-Then they are also added above it.
+They are also added above it.

 **The fit points**: Each order is broken down into a set of consecutive search bins with respect to wavelength.
 They are equal in width (in velocity).
 The black dots are the median flux in those bins which are placed at the bins’ centers (x-axis wise).
 Collectively the black dots within an order are the points that a polynomial function maps in order to fit the continuum of that order.
 The optimal outcome of this process is generating black dots representative of the continuum flux so that when we normalize it is near-uniformly 1.
 In other words, you want a flat line at f = 1 with various spectra lines added onto it.